Super Rugby suspended after this weekend due to coronavirus - France 24

 "SANZAAR completely understands the directive issued by the New Zealand Government given concerns globally over the COVID-19 virus and the primary aim to reduce exposure and spread of the virus," the organisers said.

+He said SANZAAR had not taken the decision to call off the game lightly, but the welfare of players and team management was "paramount".

+Under the rules a match cancelled in these circumstances is officially declared a draw with both Jaguares and Highlanders receiving two points apiece.

-Sunday's games between Jaguares of Argentina and New Zealand side Highlanders as well as the all-Australian match between ACT Brumbies and NSW Waratahs will go ahead before the suspension comes into place.
+Sunday's all-Australian match between ACT Brumbies and NSW Waratahs at 0505 GMT will now be the last game to go ahead before the suspension comes into place.

-The tournament was already facing obstacles with fans barred not only from games in Argentina but also Australia from next weekend.
+The tournament was already facing obstacles with fans barred not only from the game in Argentina but also Australia from next weekend.

 Next weekend, the Auckland Blues were scheduled to play ACT Brumbies at home, with New Zealand club Waikato Chiefs in the South African city of Durban to play the Coastal Sharks.